top of page

 F: humph! - I am warm, not wanton; dazzled, but not blind - the Courier reports on class-defying marriages every week - I will be a Lady! - if I could just remember his name (bites finger)

-HH is taken aback by Flossie - notices her brownish mane come loose from her cap - smoothed by the fine silk of the upholstery and her vivid post-carriage-conversation complexion - becomes stern, coughs
+HH is taken aback by Flossie - notices her brownish curls, smoothed by the fine silk of the upholstery, and her vivid post-carriage-conversation complexion - becomes stern, coughs

 HH: The behaviours of Mrs. Hornem this eve have a strong whiff of a successful Crim.Con situation (beaming at Flossie) - an Esq. cannot afford a Napoleonic silk-lined carriage with excellent suspension - would a second-hand barouche offend?